zsteinkamp/m4l-CorrelationModulation/README.md

 ## Installation / Setup

-If you just want to download and install the device, then go to the [frozen/](https://github.com/zsteinkamp/m4l-CorrelationModulation/tree/main/frozen) directory and download the newest `.amxd` file there.
-You can also download it directly via the links in [*Changelog*](#changelog).
+If you just want to download and install the device, then you can also download it directly via the links in [*Changelog*](#changelog).

 Note: If you want to open and edit the non-frozen device, you will need to have [zs.mapper](https://github.com/zsteinkamp/m4l-zs.mapper) installed.
 [Follow the installation instructions](https://github.com/zsteinkamp/m4l-zs.mapper) there.